How to Start an LLC in California

 Starting an LLC in California?
 You’ll need to come up with a business name, find a registered agent, file Articles of Organization with the California Secretary of State, and—unfortunately—pay the annual $800 California Franchise Tax.
 Once you’re registered, you’ll need to take a few more organizational steps to get set up to do business.
 Here’s how.

-Create a California LLC in 6 Steps:
+Create a CA LLC in 6 Steps:

 Step 1: Name Your California LLC